Non-Markovianity in collision models with initial intra-environment correlations: Conclusions

 We have further analyzed the extent to which entanglement can influence the non-Marko\-vianity of the open dynamics of an all-qubit CM with correlated ancilla pairs.
 By examining the nature of correlations shared between ancilla pairs representing the interacting portion of the environment, we have found AA entanglement to be necessary (although not sufficient) for the emergence of non-Markovian behavior.
 At the same time, the order in which SA and AA collisions occur has been shown to play a key role in determining the non-Markovianity of the open dynamics.
 A more detailed analysis of the role of AA entanglement in the emergence of non-Markovianity will be presented elsewhere \cite{PleasanceTBC}.

 Looking ahead, the CM developed here could be used to study the thermodynamics of open systems interacting with nonthermal environments, whereby ancillas initially prepared in thermal states are correlated in sequence.
 Understanding how such correlations impact the performance of thermal devices---taking into account the energetic cost in generating such correlations---may have applications in the design of quantum heat engines and refrigerators \cite{DeChiara2020}.
+On the experimental side, our model could be implemented via the same platforms used to realize CMs featuring AA collisions, including NMR \cite{Bernardes2016} and optical setups \cite{Jin2015, Cuevas2019}, or it could also be simulated on a quantum computer \cite{Garcia2020}.
 Finally, one could also extend our work in the direction of Refs. \cite{Lorenzo2017,Rybar2012,Filippov2017} by formally characterizing the non-Markovian dynamics simulable by a CM with a correlation structure determined by \eqref{m12}.
 For an open two-level system, it has been demonstrated that any CP- or P-indivisible Pauli channel can be simulated by a CM with suitably correlated ancillas \cite{Rybar2012,Filippov2017}.
 While the precise connection between non-Markovianity and intra-environment correlations is not yet fully understood, such work could shed further light on the applicability of CMs for simulating general non-Markovian open dynamics.